 Generally, where a child is under the age of 18, the child’s parents are the lawful decision-makers and have the power to consent to their child’s medical treatment.
 However, where a child is found to be competent he or she can lawfully make their own treatment decisions.

 In Victoria, competent children also have the ability to make their own medical treatment decisions (i.e. without parental consent) through an Advance Care Directive.
 Similar to adults, the Directive will only apply when a child loses decision-making capacity.
 Victoria is the only Australian State which permits a child to make a Directive.
-For further information, visit our Victorian Advance Care Directives webpage .
+For further information, visit the Victorian Advance Care Directives webpage .

 In most Australian States and Territories a person becomes an adult and able to make their own treatment decisions upon reaching the age of 18.
 In South Australia however, a child who is 16 years of age (and, in some case, under 16) can also consent to treatment.